emanyr11/learning_go/README.md

 # learning_go
-Projects that i amu using to learn GO
+Projects that i am using to learn GO